He, Keren

 Charlotte W. Newcombe Dissertation Fellowship Honorable Mention, 2016–17

-Mellon Foundation Dissertation Fellowship, 2016–17, 2015–2016 (declined)
+Mellon Foundation Dissertation Fellowship, 2016–17 (declined), 2015–2016

-Freeman Spogli Institute for International Studies Dissertation Fellowship, 2015–16, 2012–13
+Freeman Spogli Institute China Fund Dissertation Fellowship, 2015–16, 2012–13

 Stanford Graduate Research Opportunities Grant, 2015